DaveShepperd/vmsbackup/README.md

 x.x[;version];format;size;att;may_be_corrupt_at_x where ;format will be one of ;VAR or ;VFC, ;size will be the length of the longest record, ;att will hold the attribute (CR, FTN, PRN, BLK) and \_x is the byte offset in the file where the invalid record can be found.
-It is expected a custom program to be used to attempt to extract the records from the file using a custon built application (not provided).
+It is expected a custom program to be used to attempt to extract as much of the files's content as possible using a custom built application (not provided).

 **NOTE 3:**